-Join Derrick Story for an in-depth discussion in this video Weighing the possible advantages of removable flash storage, part of Managing Your Mobile Photos.
+Join Derrick Story for an in-depth discussion in this video Weighing the possible advantages of removable flash storage, part of Mobile Photography: Image Management.

 Some phones, especially those of Android variety accommodate removable flash storage, such as a micro SD card and that is pretty neat.
 Now, some folks think that, well, this is a great way to backup my photos and possibly my videos.
 You have all that content on the internal storage.
 You copy it right here.
 See look at this, you have the little micro SD, storage area here.
 Now the phone doesn't look like this normally.
 I've popped off the back and we're looking at the, sort of the internals so to speak.